 What is the Nevada Private Post-Secondary Educational Institution Bond?

 In the US, barely does a day go without an account of administrative transgressions and manipulation committed by the for-profit education industry.
 One good example is the story of how one of the biggest and established for-profit education corporations falsified job prospects to potential enrollees and existing students sometime in 2010.
-To avoid getting hurt and jeopardized by this type of misconduct, parents/guardians residing in Nevada need to see to it that the private post-secondary educational institution they choose for their children is one that is covered by the Nevada Private Post-Secondary Educational Institution Bond.
+To avoid getting hurt and jeopardized by this type of misconduct, parents/guardians residing in Nevada need to see to it that the private post-secondary educational institution they choose for their children is covered by the Nevada Private Post-Secondary Educational Institution Bond.

-This bond likewise assures its clients and stakeholders that it will not employ teachers who are not proficient, tolerate sexual aggravation/misbehavior, allow verbal abuse against learners and workers, and ignore terrorization to students’ and employees life.
+This bond likewise assures its clients and stakeholders that it will not employ teachers who are not proficient, tolerate sexual aggravation/misbehavior, allow verbal abuse against learners and workers, and ignore terrorization to students’ and employees’ life.

 Why do you need the Nevada Private Post-Secondary Educational Institution Bond?

 You need a Nevada Private Post-Secondary School Bond because you care for your institution and what it stands for.
-You also want to protect its investments.
+You also want to protect your investments.
 The bond can boost your organization’s integrity and will allow you to be recognized as a trustworthy academic establishment.

 More details about the Nevada Private Post-Secondary Educational Institution Bond

-This bond, together with applicable license application, needs to be accompanied by the following official papers before an applicant can be actually be considered as a legitimately bonded institution – 1) financial accounts, 2) matriculation contract, 3) course prospectus, 4) authorization and/or endorsement, 5) board members’ and employees’ employment record, and 6) fire assessment certification.
+This bond, together with the applicable license application, needs to be accompanied by the following official papers before an applicant can be actually be considered as a legitimately bonded institution – 1) financial accounts, 2) matriculation contract, 3) course prospectus, 4) authorization and/or endorsement, 5) board members and employees’ employment record, and 6) fire assessment certification.

 Is the Nevada Private Post-Secondary Educational Institution Bond expensive?